SArpnt/bytebeat-composer/info.md

 (t%128>64)*128
 ```

-same as a square wave, but asymmetrical. `64` can be replaced with any value or expression.
+same as a square wave, but asymmetrical. `64` can be replaced with any value to control the pulse width.

 square waves are a type of pulse wave, just like squares are a type of rectangle.